LESSON FOUR

 Digital Media

 Getting started with a digital set up doesn’t need to be expensive or complicated.
-Despite the initial investment, digital has the potential to be less expensive in the long run, as you don’t have to replace and restock all of your materials constantly.
+Despite the initial investment, digital has the potential to be less expensive in the long run, as you don’t have to replace and restock all of your materials on the regular.

 There are a lot of brands out there, but I have to suggest Wacom.
 Their basic drawing tablets are reasonably priced for new users, and they have superior products for professional artists.
 Additionally, they provide superior support for their customers which can be really important to some people.